nautobot/nautobot/nautobot/docs/user-guides/getting-started/creating-devices.md

 2. Find **Sites**
 3. Select **+** to go to the `Add a new site` form
 4. Populate the Site's `Name`
-    * The `Slug` will auto-populate based on the `Name` field, but can be manually overwritten
 5. Set the `Status` to `Active` in the drop-down selector
 6. Click on `Create` at the bottom of the form (not shown)